These are some of the Broadway performances canceled over Covid-19 - KESQ

 ‘Tina’

-“Tina,” the Tina Turner musical, called off both scheduled performances Wednesday “due to the detection of a limited number of positive covid test results within the Broadway company,” the production said.
+“Tina,” the Tina Turner musical, called off performances Wednesday and Thursday “due to the detection of a limited number of positive covid test results within the Broadway company,” the production said.

 The-CNN-Wire